OlgaSL02107/game-project/README.md

 ## Implementation Details

-- Uses Python's `random` module to generate the secret number.
+- The game uses Python's `random` module to generate the secret number.
-- Uses `while` and `for` loops, as well as `if/elif/else` conditions.
+- The game uses `while` and `for` loops, as well as `if/elif/else` conditions.
-- User input is validated using loops until a correct value is provided.
+- The game uses input is validated using loops until a correct value is provided.
 - The game can be played multiple times in a single session.

-## Author

-Educational Python implementation of the "Bulls and Cows" game.